idea-fasoc/datasheet-scrubber/Database/README.md

 **Homebrew**

-Homebrew is a package manager for the Mac – it makes installing most open source software (like MongoDB) as simple as writing brew install mongodb.
+Homebrew is a package manager for the Mac\Linux – it makes installing most open source software (like MongoDB) as simple as writing brew install mongodb.
 Follow the instructions in the How to Install Homebrew on a Mac instruction guide.